Coroutine-based concurrency library for PHP

 cd swow/ext && \ phpize && ./configure && make && \ sudo make install

-Due to Swow's perfect strong type declaration and PHP8's complete support for built-in function and method declaration information, you can get excellent IDE prompt support for built-in classes, functions, and methods in your project by only installing Swow through Composer.
+Because of Swow's perfect strong type declaration and PHP8's complete support for built-in function and method declaration information, you can get excellent IDE prompt support for built-in classes, functions, and methods in your project only by installing Swow through Composer.
 And programming experience is far beyond the past.

 You can read the declaration file of built-in classes, functions, methods by yourself.
 It is automatically generated by the reflection tool, but its quality is far superior to other similar extensions through automated generation methods.
 You can even use it to see the default values of the parameters of the built-in functions and methods in the IDE.